dekuan/thingTrust-trustp2p/README.md

 $ ln -s ../threads-available/CThreadHeartbeat.js
 ```

-As you can see in thread-available/CThreadHeartbeat.js, write your own thread!
+As you can see in thread-available/CThreadHeartbeat.js, go ahead and try to write your own thread now!

 ## Documentation